DanioFiore/DanioFiore/README.md

 - 👋 Hi crew, I’m @DanioFiore, Sofware Developer
 - 💻 I work for SysCo, where we produce dedicated softwares for railway systems!
-- 👀 I’m interested in ₿ Cryptocurrencies ₿, personal finance and do sport, expecially Kick Boxing
+- 👀 I’m interested in Blockchain, personal finance and do sport, expecially Kick Boxing
-- 🌱 I’m currently creating an open source cryptocurrencies tax calculator!
+- 🌱 I’m currently creating an open source App for IOS inspired by Solo Leveling
 - 📫 Email - daniofioredev@gmail.com

 <hr />